AviatrixSystems/Docs/HowTos/Troubleshoot_Diagnostics.rst

 System Resources
 ------------------

 This feature allows you to set the threshold for notifications when the disk/memory of a controller/gateway has reached certain percentage of the total usage.
-The default behavior is to alert administrators when the usage reaches 95% or higher.
+The default behavior is to alert administrators when the disk usage crosses 90% or if memory usage crosses 80%.

 Connectivity Test